Saeri Cho Dobson

 A professor at LMU for over 10 years, Saeri says that one of her proudest contributions to the university thus far has been a class she created, “ART 395: Design Entrepreneurship.”
 It is an interdisciplinary course where design and business students collaborate to come up with marketable products that serve a community in need.

 One such cohort developed an eye-catching product called “Sweet Saviors,” glucose strips for diabetic children to put on their tongues when they are in need of a spike in their glucose levels.
 The product removes the guesswork that parents with diabetic children often grapple with when dealing with glucose substitutes.

-This summer, she looks forward to extending her skills to a younger audience for the second year in a row, leading LMU’s Pre-College Summer Program in Graphic Design.
+This summer, she looks forward to extending her skills to a younger audience, leading LMU’s Pre-College Summer Program in Graphic Design.
 Participating students can expect a brief introduction to all things design – from creating fonts to producing a publication of their own, students should look forward to an immersive design experience in the heart of Los Angeles, the creative capital of the world.